MichaelFirstAC/Maze-Maker-Solver/README.md

 - Node.java: Represents a node in the maze, with properties and methods to manage its state and neighbors.
 - Algorithm2.java: Contains the implementation of the same maze-solving algorithms with different Data structures.

-To use Algorithm2 for comparisons, swap Algorithm.java and Algorithm2.java in the src folder and rename them.
+To use Algorithm2 for comparisons, swap Algorithm.java and Algorithm2.java in the src folder and rename the file and the public class.
 Make sure the algorithm you wish to use is titled 'Algorithm.java' and placed inside the src folder.

 ## Compiled Class Files (bin folder):